hazzuk/compose-backupdate/README.md

 1. 📁Create a **.tar.gz** backup of the stacks working directory
 1. 📁Create **.tar.gz** backups of any associated named volumes
 1. ⬇️Ask to pull any new container images (`-u`)
-1. 🔁Recreate the Docker compose stack
+1. 🔁Recreate the Docker compose stack containers
 1. 🗑️Ask to prune any unused container images (`-u`)

 Read the official Docker documentation for more details on [Back up, restore, or migrate data volumes](https://docs.docker.com/engine/storage/volumes/#back-up-restore-or-migrate-data-volumes).